Loss of a Body Part

 - Shortness of breath

-When amputation is the result of an accident at work or in a car, the employer or other driver may be held responsible.
-Consequences of losing a limb may be devastating.
+When amputation is the result of an accident at work or in a car, the employer or another driver may be held responsible.
+The consequences of losing a limb may be devastating.
 A lawyer experienced in helping victims of accidental amputations can help you recover some of the financial results of such a loss as well as pay for the pain and suffering that accompany the loss.

 Our injury lawyers at Bertoldo, Baker, Carter & Smith are experienced in helping patients receive the maximum compensation they are due.
 If you or someone you love lost a limb because of another person or company’s negligence, contact our law office to find out how we can help you today 702-228-2600.